Possibilities & Limitations of Rural Telemedicine and What Tech Solutions to Implement

 4. Asynchronous Care

 1 in 4 US rural residents still lack a stable internet connection, making alternative methods to telehealth video consultations essential.
-Approved during the COVID-19 emergency and legislated in multiple states, audio-only appointments offer flexibility.
-Asynchronous care solutions, such as secure messaging, email consultations, and offline data collection, provide vital healthcare access for rural populations.
-These alternatives ensure that patients can receive medical advice and follow-up care without real-time video connectivity, addressing the digital divide in rural telemedicine.
+Asynchronous care solutions, such as secure messaging, email consultations, and offline data collection, allow medical staff to consult patients even when they cannot have an online call.

 5. Remote Monitoring Devices